Skip to contents

 Introduction

-The protocol is implemented in three main functions, the per-individual quality control (perIndividualQC), the per-marker quality control (perMarkerQC) and the generation of the new, quality control dataset (cleanData):
+The protocol can be run via three main functions, the per-individual quality control (perIndividualQC), the per-marker quality control (perMarkerQC) and the generation of the new, quality control dataset (cleanData):

 Per-individual quality control